FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 ---
-title: Using Node-RED as an ETL Tool.
+title: Using Node-RED as an ETL Tool
-subtitle: A Step-by-Step Guide on How to Use Node-RED as an ETL Tool.
+subtitle: A Step-by-Step Guide to use Use Node-RED for your industrial ETL Tool.
-description: Learn how to utilize Node-RED as an ETL (Extract, Transform, Load) tool, and explore its advantages and disadvantages in this context.
+description: Learn how to utilize Node-RED as an ETL (Extract, Transform, Load) tool for your data industrial data ops.
 date: 2024-06-05
 authors: ["sumit-shinde"]
 image: